coating

 SUBSTRATE CHARACTERISTICS:

-The substrate material must be suitable for electroplating to achieve the very good adhesion of the coating to the substrate.
+The substrate material must be suitable for electroplating in order to achieve very good adhesion of the coating to the substrate.

 PRODUCT